The Book of the Stars

 The Book of the Stars is a novel by Ian Watson published in 1984.

 Plot summary

-The Book of the Stars is a novel in which the heroine Yaleen dies, and is resurrected by her world's god the Worm.
+The Book of the Stars is a novel in which the heroine Yaleen dies, and a god called the Worm resurrects her to spy on the electronic Godmind.

 Reception

 Dave Langford reviewed The Book of the Stars for White Dwarf #61, and stated that "All Watson's books are crammed with ideas [...] but this latest trilogy presents them in uniquely digestible form."